 It is my pleasure today to again offer a post that has been written by an esteemed industry colleague and guest blogger.
-This post on VVol was written by Hitachi Data System’s Dinesh Singh.
+This post on vVols was written by Hitachi Data System’s Dinesh Singh.
 Dinesh is Solutions Marketing Manager with Hitachi Data Systems focused on virtualization and cloud solutions.
 Dinesh drives awareness and adoption of HDS storage solutions for VMware Server and EUC virtualization platforms.
-In this post Dinesh tells us about how Hitachi has approached the implementation of Virtual Volumes on their platform, and gives us some very nice detail about what can be done with HDS gear when coupled with Vvol.
+In this post Dinesh tells us about how Hitachi has approached the implementation of Virtual Volumes on their platform, and gives us some very nice detail about what can be done with HDS gear when coupled with vVols.

-A common question in our interactions with customers and partners has been how VM–centric management will be different from traditional NFS/VMFS datastores.
-VVol provides VM-level granularity to IT administrators by providing an abstraction layer in the form of storage API between control plane and storage systems.
-VVol framework allows SLO-driven application provisioning with the capability of providing a policy-based management approach per virtual machine for simplified IT operations.
+A common question in our interactions with customers and partners has been how VM–centric management will be different from traditional NFS/VMFS datastores. vVols provides VM-level granularity to IT administrators by providing an abstraction layer in the form of storage API between control plane and storage systems. vVols framework allows SLO-driven application provisioning with the capability of providing a policy-based management approach per virtual machine for simplified IT operations.

 This has been quite the journey.
 HDS engaged with VMware as consultative partner in the early stages and invested significant engineering efforts to help our current and future customers realize the full benefits of robust, but simplified VASA and Virtual Volumes implementation.
 However, not all implementations are same as the devil lies in the details and that’s where HDS has led the charge.

 HDS focus is to provide an enterprise level, trusted reliable zero worry implementation while empowering the storage administration and virtual infrastructure team with rich SPBM capabilities control.
 We are updating our HCS interface to provide that level of Enterprise SPBM capabilities whilst also providing a WebUI for VM admins, tailored for appliance management and entry SPBM.
-We are leveraging the VVol/SPBM framework to further elevate the rich data services that our customers enjoy today in VMware vSphere 5 environments be it with NFS or VMFS) such as Metro Storage Cluster with Global Active Device (GAD), automated data protection with Hitachi Virtual Infrastructure Integrator (V2I), plus the efficient data movement and snapshot/cloning offload technologies.
+We are leveraging the vVols/SPBM framework to further elevate the rich data services that our customers enjoy today in VMware vSphere 5 environments be it with NFS or VMFS) such as Metro Storage Cluster with Global Active Device (GAD), automated data protection with Hitachi Virtual Infrastructure Integrator (V2I), plus the efficient data movement and snapshot/cloning offload technologies.

 HDS storage-policy-based management allows automated provisioning of virtual machines (VM) and quicker adjustment to business changes.
 Virtual infrastructure (VI) administrators will have the capability to make changes to policies to reflect changes in business environment, dynamically matching storage-policy requirements for VMs to available storage pools and services.